vmware-archive/cascade/README.md

 In general, you can expect your virtual clock frequency to increase as more and more of your logic transitions to hardware.
 Providing the ```--profile <n>``` flag will cause Cascade to periodically (every
 <n> seconds) print the current time and Cascade's virtual clock frequency to the REPL.
-To see this effect, try executing a very long-running program by typing.
+To see this effect, try executing a very long-running program.
 ```
 $ cascade --march <sw|de10|ulx3s> -e share/cascade/test/benchmark/bitcoin/run_25.v --enable_info --profile 3
 ```